Contrasting Waterdrop (WDH) & The Competition

-Waterdrop (NYSE:WDH – Get Rating) is one of 36 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its competitors?
-We will compare Waterdrop to related businesses based on the strength of its valuation, institutional ownership, risk, profitability, dividends, analyst recommendations and earnings.
+Waterdrop (NYSE:WDH – Get Rating) is one of 36 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its rivals?
+We will compare Waterdrop to related businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, risk, earnings and dividends.

-This table compares Waterdrop and its competitors gross revenue, earnings per share and valuation.
+This table compares Waterdrop and its rivals revenue, earnings per share and valuation.

 |Gross Revenue